 ActiveModel::Serializer.config.adapter = :json_api

---api attribute you used above helps rails strip out all the unecessary stuff but you'll need to manually enable CORS so that your app or other server can make data requests.
+--api attribute you used above helps rails strip out all the unnecessary stuff, but you'll need to manually enable CORS so that your app or another server can make data requests.

 gem 'rack-cors' #Enable CORS

 Serialization gem 'kaminari' #Pagination

 Note: Cookies, sessions, and flash messages are not required for APIs, but you can always go back and add them to

 Everything else should pretty much work as expected.
 The only significant changes you might notice are the lack of

 Scaffold is a great way to get started.
 It will help you create the necessary models and controllers as well as the serializers you'll be using in replacement of views.

 # rails g scaffold [model] [controller] fname:string lname:string email:string